The following objects are defined within the s-Server Repository and are not associated with a schema:

 - Foreign Stream.
 A stream associated with a server, which itself is an instance of a foreign data wrapper to provide access within SQLstream to a flow of data either from or to an external system.
 Foreign streams can be sources–which read from external sources–or sinks–which write to external sources.

 - Foreign Table.
 A schema object that records the metadata necessary for SQLstream s-Server to be able to access a table (or similar data structure) in a remote database.
 A foreign table can be used in SQL (both queries and updates) just like a native table.

 - View.
 A relation that provides a reusable definition of a query.
 SQLstream supports views based on both streaming and non-streaming (finite) SELECT statements.

 - User-Defined Routine.
 This is any user-defined program object, the generic term for a user-defined function, user-defined procedure or user-defined transform.

-The following table describes the differences between user-defined functions, procedures, and transforms:
+The following table briefly lists the differences between user-defined functions, procedures, and transforms:

 |Type of UD

 ||Zero or more parameters